Kyoto was one of the last stops on our four-week adventure in Japan. You know the saying, “save the best for last”? Well, that’s exactly what we did.

 Day 1 – Arrival in Kyoto and Mibubojocho Area and Nishiki Market

 We were in Hiroshima and our plans involved taking the Shinkansen to Quioto, with a stop in Himeji to visit the beautiful Himeji Castle.
-But, as the best plans are those open to change, we decided to skip the visit to Himeji — after all, we had already explored the incredible Matsumoto Castle — and headed straight to Kyoto.
+But plans change, and sometimes that’s a good thing — we decided to skip Himeji (we had already explored the incredible Matsumoto Castle) and headed straight to Kyoto.

-As we strolled through the neighborhood, we saw several of these floats, richly adorned with tapestries and historical artifacts, each one representing local traditions and legends.
+As we strolled through the neighborhood, we came across several of these floats, richly adorned with tapestries and historical artifacts, each one tied to its own local traditions and legends.
 There were also plenty of food and drink stalls lining the streets, along with crowds of people enjoying the festivities.

-We ended the day exploring Nishiki Market, a network of narrow streets and galleries filled with all kinds of delicacies.
-If you're nearby, it's also worth checking out Teramachi Shopping Street, a lively gallery full of shops and restaurants.
+We ended the day exploring Nishiki Market, a network of narrow streets and covered arcades filled with all kinds of delicacies.
+If you’re nearby, it’s also worth checking out Teramachi Shopping Street, a bustling shopping arcade full of shops and restaurants..

 .